 German Wood Beer Mug Cover for Beer Mugs & Steins | Wooden Beer Mug Cover | Hands Off!
 Das Ist Mein! | Keeps the Bugs Out!German Wood Beer Mug Cover for Beer Mugs & Steins | Hops & Malt | Keeps the Bugs Out! | Wooden Beer Mug Lid

-Since a good portion of my last trip to Germany was Beer related, I noticed a new (to me) type of Bierdeckel…. made of WOOD.
+Since a good portion of my last trip to Germany was beer-related, I noticed a new (to me) type of Bierdeckel made of WOOD.
 The disk is cut to fit over the top of the glass or stein, and is printed on one side by the brewer.
-The underside sort of fits into the glass or stein, making it harder to accidentally slip off.
-Unfortunately, these Deckel are not free… so don’t even think about sliding one in your pocket.
+The underside fits into the glass or stein, making it less likely to slip off accidentally.
+Unfortunately, these Deckel are not free, so don’t even think about sliding one into your pocket.

 German Beer Coasters in My World